-The Court should grant the petition to resolve a deep and mature circuit split regarding the burden that removing defendants must meet to prove the amount in controversy.
-The range of standards the lower courts have created promotes the very barriers to federal jurisdiction for class actions involving national issues that Congress intended to eliminate in CAFA.
-The inconsistent decisions of the lower courts also amply demonstrate the need for this Court's urgent intervention.

-This case presents an ideal opportunity for the Court to restore consistency to federal diversity jurisdiction and removal jurisprudence by establishing a single standard for the burden of proof a defendant must satisfy to prove the amount in controversy.
+The Court should grant the petition to resolve a deep and mature circuit split regarding the burden that defendants must meet on removal to prove the amount in controversy.
+The range of standards the lower courts have created promote the very barriers to federal jurisdiction for class actions involving national issues that Congress intended to eliminate in CAFA.
+The inconsistent decisions of the lower courts also amply demonstrate the need for this Court's immediate intervention.
+This case presents an ideal opportunity for the Court to restore consistency to federal diversity jurisdiction and removal jurisprudence by explaining what burden of proof the defendant must satisfy to prove the amount in controversy.
 Importantly, the Court can address the requirement in the context of CAFA, Congress' first statutory change to diversity jurisdiction since changing the amount-in-controversy requirement in 1996.
-Unless the Court settles the conflict, similarly situated defendants will be treated differently based solely on the federal circuit in which they are sued.
+Unless the Court clarifies the burden, similarly situated defendants will be treated differently based solely on the federal circuit in which they are sued.

-The panel's interpretation also raises the troubling problem that a plaintiff can deprive federal courts of jurisdiction simply by including an ad-damnum clause for a specific amount less than the jurisdictional amount-incontroversy requirement, even though such clauses are not binding on plaintiffs in most states.
-In other words, if the panel's rule is allowed to stand, plaintiffs would be able to prevent removal based on diversity jurisdiction merely by pleading an amount in controversy that in no way limits the amount they can actually recover.
+The panel's interpretation also raises the troubling problem that a plaintiff can deprive federal courts of jurisdiction simply by including an ad damnum clause for a specific amount less than the jurisdictional amount-in-controversy requirement, even though such clauses are not binding on the plaintiff in most states.
+In other words, if the panel's rule is allowed to stand, plaintiffs will be able to create barriers to removal based upon the amount in controversy without actually limiting the amount they can recover.
 The petition for certiorari should be granted.